-To be considered, a student's SAP Dismissal Appeal must be submitted within 30 days after they have been notified of their dismissal and must include any and all evidence and documentation that the student has met the terms of his/her academic probation and has corrected the academic deficiencies or qualifies for an appeal because of mitigating circumstances.
-If a student qualifies for an appeal based on mitigating circumstances, the student will be placed on a specified period of probation and will be considered making satisfactory academic progress during that period.
+To be considered, a student's SAP Dismissal Appeal must be submitted within 15 days after they have been notified of their dismissal and must include any and all evidence and documentation that: the student has met the terms of his/her academic probation and has corrected the academic deficiencies; or how the student qualifies for an appeal because of mitigating circumstances and how their academic deficiencies will be rectified.
+A student's appeal is considered complete when it is submitted and students will not be permitted to supply any additional facts and/or documentation on their own volition; however, a student may be asked for additional information if it is deemed necessary by the Chief Academic Officer.

-SAP Dismissal Appeals are to be submitted to the Chief Academic Officer.
-A final decision by the Chief Academic Officer will be rendered within 30 days.
+A final decision by the Chief Academic Officer will be rendered within 15 days of the SAP Dismissal Appeal submittal.
 The decision of the Chief Academic Officer is final and cannot be appealed.